iugamarian/sunobs/INSTALL.md

-Having a local development deployment of Sunoss, in order to work, is really easy since this a very simple (at least at the moment) web app.
+Having a local development deployment of SunObS, in order to work, is really easy since this a very simple (at least at the moment) web app.

 ## Python